Description

 HE L/3,8 base fuze 30,5 cm Spgr.
 L/3,8 Bdz

-• ^The HE L/5,3 projectile was the HE L/3,8 base fuze projectile modified with a ballistic cap.
+• ^The HE L/5,3 projectile was the HE L/3,8 base fuze projectile modified to add a ballistic cap.

 • ^German HE Base and Nose Fuzed projectiles with ballistic caps had a rod between the nose of the shell and the fuze to improve performance when striking obliquely.
 See details on 12.7 cm SK C/34 datapage.